scala/docs.scala-lang/books.md

   - /documentation/books.html
 ---

-More and more books being published about Scala every year.
-Here, you can find just a small selection of the many available titles.
+More books about Scala are published every year.
+This is only a selection of the available titles.

 <br>